The Fourteen of Meaux

-Rather than a chapel, there remains a fairly nondescript building on the site to this day at 73, Rue du Marché with a plaque to commemorate it as the site of Etienne Mangin's house where the first Reformed Church of France was started.
+Rather than a chapel, there remains a fairly undistinguished building on the site to this day at 73, Rue du Marché with a plaque to commemorate it as the site of Etienne Mangin's house where the first Reformed Church of France was started.
 The plaque bears the following inscription (translated):

 "Here stood the house of ETIENNE MANGIN in which was constructed the first Reformed Church of France.
 In front of this location 14 Reformists, arrested during a cult, were burned on October 8, 1546 at the decree of the Parliament in Paris on October 4, 1546.
 Offered by the City of Meaux 1985."